cosai-oasis/oasis-open-project/TSC-WS-GOVERNANCE.md

 The TSC will establish a maintainer policy which covers the number of maintainers per repository.
 The Workstream Leads should also serve as the maintainer for the relevant repositories.

 ## TSC Attendance policy
 **Loss of Voting Rights:** A TSC member will lose their voting right at the end of the second consecutive TSC meeting missed where neither the member nor their designated alternate is present, without prior notice to the TSC Chair.
 In such instances, the member will also not be counted towards quorum in a TSC meeting.
 However, they shall retain all other rights, privileges, and obligations afforded to TSC members.
 The corresponding PGB representative will also be notified.
+If the TSC member is located in a timezone that makes it difficult to attend the meetings, they can notify the TSC chairs and OASIS staff, and their non-participation will not be counted.
+Meeting recordings will be shared so these members can comment on discussion items asynchronously.
+The TSC chairs should aim to schedule meetings at times that allow for the highest possible attendance from most members

 **Regaining Voting Rights:** A TSC member who has lost their voting rights by missing two meetings may regain voting rights by (a) declaring to the Chair their desire to regain voting rights and then (b) attending (or having their alternate attend) two consecutive meetings of the TSC.
 Their rights will be restored at the end of the second meeting.

 ## Decision Making
 The TSC and Workstreams are encouraged to work asynchronously using provided tools such as the email list, GitHub repositories, and other tools as requested.
 Furthermore, these groups are suggested to use [lazy consensus](https://openoffice.apache.org/docs/governance/lazyConsensus.html) where possible, for the exception of where formal ballots are required by the [OASIS Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process).

-Major changes on Github or to a WS document using any other official project platform should be accompanied by a post on the WS mailing list as appropriate.
-Author(s) of the proposal, Pull Requests, or issues, will give a time period of no less than seven (7) working days for comment and remain cognizant of popular observed world holidays.
+Major changes on Github or to a WS document using any other official project platform should be accompanied by a post on the WS mailing list, the relevant WS Slack channel and should also be announced in workstream meetings as appropriate.
+Author(s) of the change proposal, Pull request, or issues should give a time period of at least 7 working days for comments.

-Other maintainers may chime in and request additional time for review, but should remain cognizant of blocking progress and abstain from delaying progress unless absolutely needed.
-The expectation is that blocking progress is accompanied by a guarantee to review and respond to the relevant action(s) (proposals, PRs, issues, etc.) in short order.

 [Lazy consensus](https://openoffice.apache.org/docs/governance/lazyConsensus.html) is practiced for all projects and documents, including the main project repository and draft documents using other tools than Github.

 Lazy consensus does _not_ apply to decisions regarding finalizing a WS deliverable or work product and moving a specification to the OASIS standards track.

 ### Completing a WS deliverable

-When a WS completes a deliverable or work product that it wants approved as an official release, the WS maintainers shall take a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dFullMajority).
-The vote and its result needs to be documented on the WS mailing list.
-When the vote is successful, the WS leads send the work product to the TSC for a Full majority vote.
-The TSC then shall request final approval by the PGB consistent with the [OASIS Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process/#progression-of-project-work).
+When a WS completes a deliverable or work product that it wants approved as an official release, it is expected that workstream leads will have secured agreement among the workstream contributors before raising the deliverable for approval by the TSC.
+When the WS leads agree on the approval of the work product, they should request a 5-day review by the TSC and the PGB at the same time, followed by a Full Majority Vote of the TSC.
+Once the TSC approval is confirmed, the TSC will request approval from the PGB.
+The PGB will then start a call for consensus (3-5 days).
+A specified majority vote may be requested.

 ## Removal of TSC members or Workstream members
 A TSC member or Workstream member is eligible to lose their seat for violating the Code of Conduct.
 Violations of the Code of Conduct may be reported to OASIS Staff at [code-of-conduct@oasis-open.org](mailto:code-of-conduct@oasis-open.org).
 If OASIS staff determines that a violation of the Code of Conduct has occurred, the TSC can decide if they want to remove the person in question via a [Full Majority Vote](http://docs.oasis-open.org/templates/TCHandbook/content/voting/fullmajority.htm).